 What is Spear-Phishing?

 Often malicious in intent, spear-phishing is a pinpointed attack on a particular user that aims to steal valuable, personal data like account credentials or banking information.
-By impersonating a trusted individual or organization via email or an alternative online messenger application, malicious actors can obtain personal details specific to the user such as their hometown, place of work, frequented locations, and recent purchases made online.
+By impersonating a trusted individual or organization via email or an alternative online messenger application, malicious actors such as cybercriminals, professional hackers or scammers can obtain personal details specific to the user such as their hometown, place of work, frequented locations, and recent purchases made online.
 The aim of such an attack is to 1. infect a device with a form of malicious software or 2. trick users into turning over credentials, personal information, or money.

 How Does Spear Phishing Work?

-In an effort to boost the success rates of spear-phishing attacks, the messages that malicious actors send to unsuspecting individuals typically involve intense explanations on why the requested information is so direly needed.
+In an effort to boost the success rates of spear-phishing, the messages that malicious actors send to unsuspecting individuals typically involve intense explanations on why the requested sensitive information is so direly needed.
+They look like coming from a legitimate email addresses making it more convincing.
 A victim of such an attack might be urged to open a malicious attachment or to click on a link, sending them straight to a spoofed website that will require them to share personal, sensitive credentials for a number of websites.
 This will empower the attacker to utilize the user’s passwords to access any number of websites, enabling them to view the user’s confidential information -- most likely credit card information and Social Security Numbers.
-And once a sufficient amount of personal information is collected, the attacker will be able to gain access to bank accounts or even produce entirely new identities.
-Alternatively, through the act of spear-phishing, users can be convinced to download malware or dangerous codes as a result of clicking on attachments or links included in spear-phishing emails and messages.
+And once a sufficient amount of personal information is collected, the attacker will be able to gain access to bank accounts to make wire transfers or even produce entirely new identities.
+Alternatively, through the act of spear-phishing, users can be convinced to download malware or dangerous codes as a result of clicking on attachments or links included in the email content and messages.

 Phishing vs Spear-Phishing

 Phishing and spear-phishing are often confused for one another, as they are both types of web-based attacks performed with the goal of acquiring confidential data from a specific individual.
-However, it is critical to distinguish between the two.
-A much broader term used to categorize any attempt to persuade users into sharing delicate data like usernames, passwords, financial information, etc. to be used for nefarious purposes, phishing attacks are typically not specific to the individual user.
+However, it is critical to know the difference between phishing and spear-phishing.
+A much broader term used to categorize any attempt to persuade victims into sharing delicate data like login credentials such as usernames and passwords, financial or bank account information, social security number etc. to be used for nefarious purposes, phishing attacks are typically not specific to the individual user.
 Phishing attacks tend to be distributed to masses of people simultaneously.
 And through email, social media, phone calls (sometimes referred to as voice-phishing or “vishing”), and text messages (sometimes referred to as SMS-phishing or “smishing”), phishing attackers will impersonate credible organizations or companies.
-Overall, the intention of a phishing attack is “to send a spoofed email (or other communication) that looks as if it is from an authentic organization to a large number of people, banking on the chances that someone will click on that link and provide their personal information or download malware.”
+Overall, the intention of a phishing scam or attack is “to send a spoofed email (or other communication) that looks as if it is from an authentic organization to a large number of people, banking on the chances that someone will click on that link and provide their personal information or download malware.”

 Avoid Spear-Phishing Attacks

 Falling prey to a spear-phishing attack can put one’s utmost confidential and personal information in the hands of a malicious actor.
-Thankfully, there are several steps that individuals can take to steer clear of these destructive, dangerous online threats.
+Thankfully, there are tools that offer reliable phishing protection such as Trustifi and several steps that individuals can take to steer clear of these destructive, dangerous online threats.